Fill in a keyword below to quickly find the answer to your question about the visa India

 - • When do I receive my Indian visa?

-The regular delivery time for the e-visa India is four workdays.
-Do you need to visa earlier?
-Read more on the page concerning the urgency procedure of 48 hours.
+The regular delivery time for the e-visa India is 1 week.
+Do you need the visa earlier?
+Read more on the page concerning the urgency procedure of 3 working days.

 - • I have an Indian visa, am I guaranteed entry into the country?